In-house financing your Plastic Surgery

 For a patient, or a prospective patient interested in obtaining a loan, an online application process is available on their website and they advertise that a decision is made in as little as 2 minutes.
 Doing this through Prosper before you actually engage or commit to the Plastic Surgery procedure is not a terrible idea as it lets you know how much you can afford and you can shop around with surgeons knowing that the cost of your procedure is taken care of.

 Sofi, or Social Finance is another spin in that they offer loans for several reasons – none of which are specifically medical related.
 However, they do offer a Personal Loan with no fees, good terms and amounts up to $100,000.
 They even offer unemployment protection so if you find yourself out of a job while paying off this loan, they’ll work with you.

 They offer an instant response to let you know what your rate would be and this process, if you do not qualify, will link you to another loan site that you may have a better chance of getting credit from if your credit history is shaky.

 United Medical Credit

 So there you have it, a few options to choose from to help you finance your Plastic Surgery or Cosmetic Surgery procedure.
+In house financing is often available but we have also provided some alternatives as well.
 We’re excited for you and if you have feedback or questions please feel free to reach out to us directly.